Kong/openresty-build-tools/README.md

                                      repeated and will be passed to NGINX's configure in the order they were specified.

+      --prepare-only                 Download and patch all the necessary components

       --debug                        Disable compile-time optimizations and memory pooling for NGINX, LuaJIT and OpenSSL to help debugging.